git/git.github.io/rev_news/drafts/edition-34.md

 > case.
 It could still be worth digging into and see if libcurl could
 > deal with them better here...

-Nicolas replied that "It would make sense to have a way to ask libcurl to URI encode for us".
+Nicolas replied that "it would make sense to have a way to ask libcurl to URI encode for us".
 But Daniel responded that using the existing curl_easy_escape() function, which URL encodes a string, would not work "on an entire existing URL or path since it would then also